Getting started with the MVC project template¶

 method.

-is created.
-In other words, every instance of controller is scoped to a specific web request.
-Just like function handlers,
+each container instance is scoped to a specific web request.
+Just like function

-controllers support automatic injection of parameters into request handlers, and
+handlers, controllers support automatic injection of parameters and dependency

 The Controller